flavourmod-ai/flavourmod-ai/README.md

 * Ingredients parsing
 * Cooking-step recognition
-* Recipe structure detection
+* Structured recipe detection
 * Food-context classification
-* Instruction-aware moderation

 ---

 ## ❓ Question Detection

-Detects instructional and educational intent:
+Detects instructional and informational content such as:

 * “how”
 * “what”
 * “why”
-* tutorial-style content
-* learning-oriented posts
+* tutorial-style posts

-Helps reduce false removals.
+Used to reduce false moderation actions.

 ---